GabeScott/standard-works-vault/General Conference/1997 October - Called to Serve.md

 # Called to Serve

-*By Boyd K. Packer - Acting President of the Quorum of the Twelve Apostles*
+By President Boyd K. Packer - *Acting President of the Quorum of the Twelve Apostles*

 *Given in the October session of the 1997 General Conference*

+>*It is not in the proper spirit for us to decide where we will serve or where we will not.
+We serve where we are called.*

 [Link](https://www.churchofjesuschrist.org/study/general-conference/1997/10/called-to-serve?lang=eng)

-“O suns and skies and clouds of June, / And flowers of June together, / Ye cannot rival for one hour / October’s bright blue weather.”1
+“O suns and skies and clouds of June, / And flowers of June together, / Ye cannot rival for one hour / October’s bright blue weather.”[^1]

 Several years ago we were looking for something to inspire a conference of mission presidents.
 In a very interesting way we found it in a long-unused Primary songbook.
 The song, entitled “Called to Serve,” teaches in a few simple lines the message that I bring to you today.

-Called to serve Him, heav’nly King of glory,
+>Called to serve Him, heav’nly King of glory,

-Chosen e’er to witness for his name,
+>Chosen e’er to witness for his name,

-Far and wide we tell the Father’s story,
+>Far and wide we tell the Father’s story,

-Far and wide his love proclaim.
+>Far and wide his love proclaim.
+>

-Called to know the richness of his blessing—
+>Called to know the richness of his blessing—

-Sons and daughters, children of a King—
+>Sons and daughters, children of a King—

-Glad of heart, his holy name confessing,
+>Glad of heart, his holy name confessing,

-Praises unto him we bring.
+>Praises unto him we bring.
+>

-Onward, ever onward, as we glory in his name; ...
+>Onward, ever onward, as we glory in his name; …

-God our strength will be; press forward ever,
+>God our strength will be; press forward ever,

-Called to serve our King.2
+>Called to serve our King.[^2]
+>

 The willingness of Latter-day Saints to respond to calls to serve is a representation of their desire to do the will of the Lord.
 That arises from the individual witness that the gospel of Jesus Christ, restored through the Prophet Joseph Smith and contained in the Book of Mormon, is true.

 Our baptism is a call to lifelong service to Christ.
-Like those at the waters of Mormon, we are “baptized in the name of the Lord, as a witness before him that [we] have entered into a covenant with him, that [we] will serve him and keep his commandments, that he may pour out his Spirit more abundantly upon [us.]”3
+Like those at the waters of Mormon, we are “baptized in the name of the Lord, as a witness before him that \[we\] have entered into a covenant with him, that \[we\] will serve him and keep his commandments, that he may pour out his Spirit more abundantly upon \[us.\]”[^3]

 But the response to calls, to positions, is only a small part of the service given by members of the Church.

 I see two kinds of service: one, the service we render when we are called to serve in the Church; the other, the service we willingly give to those around us because we are taught to care.

 Over the years I have watched one dear sister give service far beyond any calling to teach or lead in the Church.
-She sees a need and serves; not “Call me if you need help,” but “Here I am; what can I do?”
+She sees a need and serves—not “Call me if you need help,” but “Here I am; what can I do?”
 She does so many small things, like holding someone’s child in a meeting or taking a child to school who has missed the bus.
 She always looks for new faces at church and steps forward to make them welcome.

 Her husband knows that when they attend a ward social, he can generally count on her saying, “Why don’t you go along home.
 I see they are a little short on help to clear up and do the dishes.”